-"Developer" means Mercy Housing California, a California nonprofit public benefit corporation, and Related Development Company of California, LLC, a California limited liability company and its authorized successors and assigns.
+"Developer" means Mercy Housing California, a California nonprofit public benefit corporation, and Related Irvine Development Company, LLC, a California limited liability company and its authorized successors and assigns.

 "Developer Fee Policy" means the MOHCD Policy on Development Fees for Tax Credit Projects dated October 16, 2020, as amended from time to time, attached hereto as Exhibit J.